hirokuni/android-utility/README.md

 Overview
 --------

 Android utility for quick creation of application.
+When I make Android application, duplicated code are often come up.
+I created this repository to reduce my double work.

 License